-The proposed financial transactions tax ("FTT")
+The proposed financial transactions tax ("FTT" or "Financial Transaction Tax")

-On February 2013, the European Commission published a proposal (the "Commission's proposal") for a Directive for a common FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "Participating Member States").
+On 14 February 2013, the European Commission published a proposal (the "Commission's proposal") for a Directive for a common Financial Transactions Tax in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "Participating Member States").
 However, Estonia has since stated that it will not participate.

-The Commission's Proposal has very broad scope and could, if introduced in its current form, impose a tax at generally not less than 0.1%, generally determined by reference to the amount of consideration paid, on certain dealings in Notes (including secondary market transactions) in certain circumstances.
+The Commission's proposal has very broad scope and could, if introduced, apply to certain dealings in Notes (including secondary' market transactions) in certain circumstances.
 The issuance and subscription of Notes should, however, be exempt.
-The mechanism by which the tax would be applied and collected is not yet known, but if the proposed directive or any similar tax is adopted, transactions in the Notes would be subject to higher costs, and the liquidity of the market for the Notes may be diminished.

-Under the Commission's Proposal, the FTT could apply in certain circumstances to persons both within and outside of the Participating Member States.
-Generally, it would apply to certain dealings in Notes where at least one party is a financial institution, and at least one party is established in a Participating Member State.
+Under the Commission's proposal, Financial Transactions Tax could apply in certain circumstances to persons both within and outside of the participating Member States.
+Generally, it would apply to certain dealings in the Notes where at least one party is a financial institution, and at least one party is established in a Participating Member State.
 A financial institution may be, or be deemed to be, "established" in a Participating Member State in a broad range of circumstances, including (a) by transacting with a person established in a Participating Member State or (b) where the financial instrument which is subject to the dealings is issued in a Participating Member State.

-The FTT proposal remains subject to negotiation between the Participating Member States and the scope of any such tax is uncertain.
-It may therefore be altered prior to any implementation, the timing of which remains unclear.
-Additional EU Member States may decide to participate and/or certain of the Participating Member States may decide to withdraw.
-Prospective Holders are advised to seek their own professional advice in relation to the consequences of the FTT associated with subscribing for, purchasing, holding and disposing of the Notes.
+However, the Financial Transactions Tax proposal remains subject to negotiation between Participating Member States.
+It may therefore be altered prior to any implementation, the timing of which, remains unclear.
+Additional EU Member States may decide to participate.

+Prospective holders of Notes are advised to seek their own professional advice in relation to the Financial Transactions Tax.